 It is important to understand that a lower scheme rating (such as BRONZE) does not necessarily indicate that a scheme is unsuitable.
 Rather, ratings indicate that the same or similar features offered by these schemes may well be available in a more efficient environment.

-MPF Ratings undertakes a comprehensive analysis of all MPF schemes, covering in excess of HK$858 billion* in savings on behalf of almost 2.8 million members*.
+MPF Ratings undertakes a comprehensive analysis of all MPF schemes, covering in excess of HK$893 billion* in savings on behalf of over 2.8 million members*.

 In order to maintain integrity within the rating process, the range of MPF Ratings is determined in accordance with our practice of distributing all results across a predetermined distribution curve while excising a degree of discretion where appropriate: